lescx/tidal-dl/README.md

 `tidal-dl` lets you archive music from Tidal.

-I forked [Yaronzz](https://github.com/yaronzz/Tidal-Media-Downloader) project after it developed in the wrong direction and in a slow pace in my opinion.
+I forked [Yaronzz](https://github.com/yaronzz/Tidal-Media-Downloader) project after it developed in the wrong direction and in a slow pace.
+I added a few new features, updated and simplified the code base, removed a few unnecessary dependencies and made the program follow the UNIX philosophy.
 Still, this project uses many lines of the original code under the hood.

 ## Disclaimer